rbslandau/statistics_multi/README.md

-# Course material for the lecture "Applied Multivariate statistics"
+# Course material for the online course "Applied Multivariate statistics"

-by Ralf B. Schäfer, University of Koblenz-Landau 2017/18
+by Ralf B. Schäfer, University of Koblenz-Landau 2018/19

 ## Overview

 This repository provides all course materials including R code, slides and data.
-For further information such as links to teaching videos [go to our group webpage](https://www.uni-koblenz-landau.de/en/campus-landau/faculty7/environmental-sciences/landscape-ecology/Teaching/r-statistics)
+For further information such as links to teaching videos visit the OpenOlat course pages.

 ### Prerequisites